mrigankvashist/100-Days-of-Java/README.md

 1st col- Top to bottom, one space right
 2nd col- bottom to up , one space right and so on.

+ - ### Spiral Display
+Traverse and print the contents of the 2d array in form of a spiral